freddycct/CarND-Advanced-Lane-Lines/writeup.md

 ![perspective2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+This section determines wheher we should warp perspective then binarize the image or binarize the image then warp the perspective of the image.

 I used a combination of color and gradient thresholds to generate a binary image.

 Refer to function filter_colors_hsv for the color thresholds to detect yellow and white lane lines.

+First I try to warp then filter colors and binarize it, I obtain the following:
+![warp_binarize]

+Then I filter colors, binarize it then warp it, I obtain the following:
+![binarize_warp]

+It is not clear which sequence is better, so now I work on the gradient thresholds.

-For gradient thresholds, I apply the sobel filter on the S channel of the image in HSV domain.
+For gradient thresholds, there is a decision of whether we should apply the sobel filter on the grayscale image or the s channel of the image from HSV space.

-(thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+![grayscale_or_schannel]
+![grayscale_or_schannel1]
+After applying sobel filter in (x & y direction) on the grayscale and schannel, I zoomed in on the lane lines to determine which is a better choice.
+So it seems that the sobel filter works very clearly in the S channel.

+Then I zoom further in on the two images above and determined that a lower threshold of 20 on the pixel values is sufficient to detect the lane lines.
+These are the outcome of the binary images.
+![binarize_images]
+I determine that the sobel filter on the x direction is sufficiently good enough.

+Finally, back to the issue of whether to warp then binarize or binarize then warp, I looked at the sobel gradients for this two images:
+![a]
+![b]

+So I determine it is better to binarize then warp.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]
+![polynomial]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.